aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/layoutflow/_index.md

 public class LayoutFlow
 ```

-A utility class providing constants.
 Determines the flow of the text layout in a textbox.
 ## Fields

 | Field | Description |